 Daniel Dangond was born in Boston, MA and is the brother of our founder, Christina Dangond.
 He has a Bachelor degree in Computer Science and Competitive Media Studies from The Massachusetts Institute of Technology (MIT).
 Daniel is currently a Senior Innovation Engineer at PTC in Boston,MA.

 Peter grew up in Lexington, Massachusetts with his two sisters and three brothers.
 In his free time, He enjoy playing and watching sports. he also enjoys hiking, skiing, and reading.
-He first heard the call to the priesthood shortly after graduating college and was ordained a Transitional Deacon for the Archdiocese of Boston on June 4th.
-God willing, He was ordained a priest on May 20th.
+He first heard the call to the priesthood shortly after graduating college and was ordained a priest on May 20th, 2024.

 Leiri Bocanegra was born in Villalba, Puerto Rico but now resides in Massachusetts with her Husband and four children.
 Leiri and her husband Gustavo met in their parish youth group, "Agape," and have been serving together ever since!
 You can usually find them singing together at church events and retreats!
 Leiri works as the Coordinator of Outreach and Evangelization for St. Mary's Parish in Cambridge, Massachusetts.
 She also has a nursing background in both Geriatrics and Pediatrics.
 She has been a member of the Holy Family Institute for six years and enjoys Family Ministry.
 Her biggest accomplishment has been becoming a mother.
 She enjoys being able to use social platforms to help other Catholic mothers connect and assist one another through the wonderful vocation of motherhood!